IBM/cloud-native-starter/documentation/OpenShiftIKSDeployment.md

 Note: If you decide to name your cluster differently in step 6. above, please also change the value of CLUSTER_NAME in file local.env!

+Once your cluster is started, you can open the OpenShift Console by clicking on the "OpenShift web console" button within your clusters view on the IBM Cloud Dashboard.

 ### 3. oc

 The OpenShift CLI tool can be found [here](https://www.okd.io/download.html).
 The OKD version works with OpenShift, too.
 The CLI Reference link on the Download page leads you to instructions on how to install and use it.